-Everything is out in the open with the popularity of social networks like Facebook, Instagram, etc. People are being much more open.
-Consumers are sharing large amounts of information about themselves online, and as a network marketer, you can use that.
-And, use that in creative and respectful ways to actually reach out and make new relationships and deepen existing ones.
-Network Marketers can use online social technologies to create new relationships with prospects, customers and potential business partners.
-This my friends, is relationship marketing.
+Just about everything is out in the open when it comes to social networks like Facebook, Instagram, etc. People are being much more open, right?
+Consumers are sharing large amounts of information about themselves online, and as an entrepreneur, you can use that in creative and respectful ways to actually reach out and create new relationships and/or deepen existing ones.
+Entrepreneurs can use these platforms to create new relationships with prospects, customers and potential business partners.
+This is relationship marketing.

 Relationship Marketing Explained

 The essence of relationship marketing is a personal or emotional connection to a brand (business or company).
 This connection is centered on trust that is created through the consistent delivery of a product or service that meets or exceeds customer expectations.